peepoChat/pasta-yoinker/README.md

-Parser and yoinker data from web front using `gray-matter` lib.
+Parser and yoinker data from web front using `xmlhttprequest` lib.
 TriYoink